madyark/MS1-project/README.md

     - #### Color Scheme

         1. The three main colors used are dark-orange, white, and black.
 They were used interchangeably as background and foreground colors.

+            The white and black color scheme was inspired from [the Washington Post Instagram posts](https://www.instagram.com/washingtonpost/).

+            The orange color scheme was inspired from [the novel 'A Clockwork Orange' by Anthony Burgess](https://www.penguin.co.uk/books/182/182137/a-clockwork-orange/9780141197531.html), which was read during the course of the development of the website.

         2. An orange-red color was used for hovering on active navigation menu elements to provide a more enjoyable user experience.